rixx/books.rixx.de/data/reviews/walter-moers/the-city-of-dreaming-books/index.md

 ---

 The year I got this book, I must have read it five times in a row.
-It's one of those books that appeal deliberately to any reader's affinity to books – but where stories about magical librarians or book-hopping narrators are a bit cautious about it, Moers goes all in.
+It's one of those books that appeal deliberately to any reader's affinity to books – but where stories about magical librarians or book-hopping narrators are cautious about it, Moers goes all in.
 This is not an appeal, it's unrepentant, happy, blatant pandering.
 God, I loved reading this book.